 - Hydro 3 phase power line (15 kilometers)

 - Railway (100 kilometers)

 - Airport (115 kilometers)

-In mid-2017, Rokmaster acquired three additional claim blocks—two of which are located 7 kilometers on strike to the south of Duncan Lake and one claim block that adjoins the project.
+In mid-2017, Rokmaster acquired 3 additional claim blocks—two of which are located 7 kilometers on strike to the south of Duncan Lake and one claim block that adjoins the Project.
 Following a review of the historical data on the claims, Rokmaster’s technical team has noted several zinc-lead occurrences similar in nature to those found on the Duncan Lake claims.
-Occurrences of copper-bearing rocks were also discovered by previous operators 6 kilometers southeast of the central portion of the project, including copper-bearing float assaying up to 5.9% copper, 12.3 grams silver and 107 ppm zinc.
+Occurrences of copper-bearing rocks were also discovered by previous operators 6 kilometers southeast of the central portion of the Project, including copper-bearing float assaying up to 5.9% copper, 12.3 grams silver and 107 ppm zinc.

 2017 Drill Plans

 Rokmaster is planning a two-phase drill program for 2017/2018 that will extend targeted historic holes to intersect areas of thicker mineralization and will also include new drill holes testing strike to the north and south of the historic drill zone with the ultimate goal of defining a NI 43-101 compliant resource.
 Exploration work around the copper area will search for the source of the high-grade float and additional evidence of copper-zinc deposits.

 The Duncan Lake Project has only ever been first stage drill tested, demonstrating a major find with outstanding potential.
 Cominco was unable to continue its drill plan due to a poor metal market and their impending takeover by Teck Resources Ltd. (today Canada’s largest diversified mining company), before they had stopped all south east BC zinc exploration.